NieuwlandGeo/SLDReader/README.md

 npm install @nieuwlandgeo/sldreader
 ```

-### Converting an SLD to an OpenLayer style function
+### Converting an SLD to an OpenLayers style function

 ```javascript
 import { Reader, createOlStyleFunction } from '@nieuwlandgeo/sldreader';